The School Board is made up of five parent representatives, one community representative, four staff representatives and the principal.

 The School Board meets twice per term on Monday evenings from 5:00pm – 7:00pm.
 Unless otherwise advised, meetings are open to the public.
 Persons other than Board members do not have speaking or voting rights.
 All persons present at the meeting must adhere to the North Perth Primary School Board Code of Conduct.

 Meeting minutes can be found within the School Board folder of the NPPS Parent Connect library.
-Alternatively, minutes can be obtained by emailing the Board Chair at nppsboard@gmail.com.
+Alternatively, minutes can be obtained by emailing the Board Chair.
 Board members also form working parties to meet at other times to work on assigned tasks.

 School Board Members